 Kathy Stinson, Victoria Cool-Aid Society executive director, said it appears more rental accommodation is opening up, however.

-Another former Traveller’s Inn at Rock Bay is being renovated and will be coming back on the market, some new rental buildings are coming on stream as well, and this is the time of year when university students are leaving town.
+Another former Traveller’s Inn at Rock Bay is being renovated.
+Accordingly it will be coming back on the market soon.
+Also, some new rental buildings are coming on stream as well, and this is the time of year when university students are leaving town.

 Social agencies, such as Pacifica Housing’s homeless outreach program, can assist those who need help to find a place to live, she said.